KCYZ

-KCYZ (105.1 MHz) is a commercial FM radio station in Ames, Iowa, broadcasting to the Des Moines metropolitan area.
-KCYZ airs a hot adult contemporary radio format branded as "Now 105.1".
+KCYZ (105.1 FM) is a commercial radio station licensed to Ames, Iowa, United States, broadcasting to the Des Moines metropolitan area.
+KCYZ airs a hot adult contemporary format branded as "Now 105.1".
 KCYZ is owned by iHeartMedia with the license held by Citicaster Licenses LP.
-The studios and offices are on Main Street in Ames.
-KCYZ is Ames' FM home for Iowa State Cyclones college football and men's basketball, simulcasting with sister station KASI 1430 AM.
+The studios are on Main Street in Ames.
+KCYZ is Ames' FM home for Iowa State Cyclones college football and men's basketball, simulcasting with KASI.

-KCYZ has an effective radiated power (ERP) of 25,000 watts.
 The transmitter is on West 190th Street near Hyde Avenue, north of Downtown Ames.